-So audience engagement is everything.
-Event organizers understand its importance, as 49% of marketers say that audience engagement is the biggest contributing factor to having a successful virtual event.
+Audience engagement is everything: 49% of marketers even say that audience engagement is the biggest contributing factor to having a successful virtual event.

 But it’s much harder in practice.
 When your audience can’t see, hear or talk to you in person, it’s harder for them to stay fully invested in what you’re saying.
 The numbers bear it out: More than half (67.7%) of event marketers find it more difficult to keep attendees engaged during sessions at virtual events, compared to their IRL counterparts.

-But with simple audience insight, strategy and storytelling, you can create an event that inspires your audience and keeps them coming back for more.
+But with some audience insight, strategy and storytelling, you can create an event that inspires your audience — and keeps them coming back for more.

 First, you need to understand audience apathy as a symptom of a larger problem: customer apathy.
 So before you trot the gimmicks and splashy activations, you need to answer one question: Why do people check out of virtual event sessions?

-The right virtual event platform will have engagement features built into each session, so speakers and attendees can interact with each other as seamlessly and naturally as they would in “real life.”
+The right virtual event platform will have engagement features built in, so speakers and attendees can interact with each other almost as naturally as they would in “real life.”
 But since none of us grew up making friends online, it’s not enough to just have the features sitting in your interface.
 Use them strategically to get your audience buzzing and maximize your impact.